Kathie Lee Gifford Opens Up About Late Husband Frank’s Shocking Cheating Scandal In New Book

 In her book, Kathie Lee described Frank as a “good” and “generous” man and a wonderful father to their kids, Cody and Cassidy.
 The TV host also noted that the person you love the most in the world can also be who hurts you the most.

-Fans of the famous couple were shocked in 1997 when intimate photos of Frank with buxom blonde Suzen Johnson were splattered across the tabloid The Globe.
-At the time it was alleged that the supermarket tabloid paid the former TWA employee to seduce the NFL legend and get him to go with her to a Manhattan hotel room where a video camera was hidden to capture their illicit rendezvous, according to The Washington Post.
+Fans of the famous couple were shocked in 1997 when intimate photos of Frank with buxom blond Suzen Johnson were splattered across the tabloid The Globe.
+At the time, it was alleged that the supermarket tabloid paid the former TWA employee to seduce the NFL legend and get him to go to a Manhattan hotel room where a video camera was hidden to capture their illicit rendezvous, according to The Washington Post.

-A devasted Kathie Lee had to deal with the public scandal while she was a co-host on Live With Regis and Kathie Lee.
+A devastated Kathie Lee had to deal with the public scandal while she was a co-host on Live with Regis and Kathie Lee.
 She has said that her close friend Regis Philbin, who passed away earlier this year, had her back in the aftermath of Frank’s betrayal.